Diet, fluid and exercise

 - whole grain rice or pasta instead of white rice or pasta

-- dried fruit, seeds, nuts or popcorn
+- dried fruit, seeds and nuts

 - potatoes in their skins

 - cakes or biscuits made with wholemeal flour